Thomas D. Clark: Professorship at UK

+Professional Life, Post-Retirement

 Clark remained an active member of the American Historical Association and spoke on countless occasions in many venues both academic and non-academic.
+In 1968, Clark was named Sesquicentennial Professor of History at Indiana University in 1968, and Distinguished Service Professor, 1968–1973.

+Working with Indiana University Chancellor Herman B Wells, Clark was instrumental in moving the business office of the Organization of American Historians to the Indiana University campus in Bloomington from Salt Lake City in 1970.

 He was a proponent of the Kentucky Education Reform Act of 1991.
 He lived to see the dedication and opening of the Kentucky History Center in Frankfort in April 1999.
 The center was renamed after Clark in 2005 as the Thomas D. Clark Center for Kentucky History.
 Clark died on June 28, 2005, at the age of 101.